 Arriving in Ireland

 You will need to have additional documents along with your signed visa application form.
 This will include completed details about the reason for your visit.
-You will need a letter of reference for the place in which you are staying.
-You will need to agree to comply with all laws during your visit and give documentation as to how you know your reference.
+You will need a letter of reference for the place where you are staying.
+You will need to agree to comply with all laws during your visit and give documentation as to how you know your referee.

-You will need to have evidence of having sufficient funds to support yourself during the trip, as well as evidence showcasing your obligation to returning to your country or resident.
+You will need to have evidence of having sufficient funds to support yourself during the trip, as well as evidence that you plan to return home.
 This could be from your employer or place of education.

 A single journey visa will cost you €60, and a multiple journey visa will cost €100.
-Certain types of applicants are able to avoid paying this fee.
+Certain types of applicants are exempt from paying this fee.

-There is also a short-stay visa waiver programme which allows nationals from certain Asian, Middle East and Eastern European nations that have a short term UK visa to travel to Ireland without needing an additional Irish visa.
+There is also a short-stay visa waiver program which allows nationals from certain Asian, Middle East and Eastern European nations that have a short-term UK visa to travel to Ireland without needing an additional Irish visa.

 We do our best to provide accurate and up to date information.
 However, if you have noticed any inaccuracies in this article, please let us know in the comments section below.